 “Ekbert Faas employs the story of a psychopathic killer in 19th-century Leipzig to construct a fictional investigation of evil and free will.
 Do humans choose the things they do, or are they simply pawns of the powerful forces which control them?
 The brutal story has been used before, notably in the play Woyzeck (c.1835) by Georg Büchner, often called the precursor of the Theatre of the Absurd, and in Alban Berg’s opera Wozzeck, which caused riots when it was first performed (1925), but it is now standard repertoire.
 Faas’s difficult novel is unlikely to supplant either of those versions in popularity, but it presents an interesting perspective … Faas’s novel has levels of significance layered on top of one another, and we are kept guessing as to who are the innocent and who the villains.
 This vital complexity is the novel’s best achievement.
 It forces us to think, and judge for ourselves, constantly risking that we might put ourselves in the same camp as Adolf Hitler, or the mad scientists of Nazism, or else (as so many Germans under Hitler are accused of doing) simply try to evade the issue by deliberate insouciance – what Faas calls ‘inner emigration.’
 In order to render this dialectic in a literary rather than a philosophical form, Faas uses dramatic structure rather like a morality play, which quite suits the pre-Freudian story.
 The object of the novel is ‘to unriddle the mind’s secret script.’
 In contention is the soul/heart/mind of Woyzeck the psychopath; and fighting to cure or manipulate him are various good and bad angels of proto-psychiatry, mesmerism, religion, phrenology, and misanthropy.
 Schopenhauer himself plays a role, as does Goethe.
 Several other historical characters appear, complete with portraits and documentation … This is an important book … Faas powerfully evokes the sadism of a culture that uses violence to regiment its dissenters and individualists.
 But bleak and unrelenting as is the Schopenhauerian vision pervading the novel, there are several surprisingly humane moments: we see Woyzeck as a pawn of military powers in the Napoleonic theatre – yet one who survives, for a time at least, unspeakable suffering.
 Lingering in my mind is the image of spent soldiers in a devastated European city, crawling to hide in caves and graves, huddling for warmth with other survivors wearing tattered uniforms of the opposite side.”
 (Bill Schermbrucker, “Hidden Jews and Other German Secrets,” Event, 21, 2, Summer 1992, 123-25)

 “At the heart … is a terrible, radiating chill.”
 (Maxine Ruvinsky, Winnipeg Sun, 1991/12)

-“a thoroughly creditable first novel.
+“A thoroughly creditable first novel.
 Woyzeck’s Head … is a complex postmodern retelling of the story of the 19th-century murderer Woyzeck, whose defender tried to save him from execution by arguing that, being insane, he was not responsible for his crime.
 Faas focuses on the sinister motives of a doctor, who insists on retrials and delays so that he can conduct psychological experiments on the hapless Woyzeck.
 But Woyzeck’s Head goes far beyond the Georg Büchner and Alban Berg versions of the story, and beyond the historical documents, to suggest that the doctor, with his friend the philosopher Arthur Schopenhauer, paved the way for both Freud and Hitler.